#Featured

 Creativity and Innovation

 Among the greatest differences between British and American curricula is the emphasis on creativity and innovation.
-In the British curriculum, such as that offered at Bateen World Academy, structured learning and mastering core subjects through traditional methods are emphasized.
+In the British curriculum, such as that offered at Bateen World Academy, among the best British schools in Abu Dhabi, structured learning and mastering core subjects through traditional methods are emphasised.
 While creativity is valued, it's often expressed within the confines of academic subjects.

 Conversely, the American curriculum, as seen in schools like Yas American Academy, encourages creativity and innovation across all aspects of education.
 This approach fosters an environment where students are encouraged to think outside the box, explore diverse perspectives, and engage in hands-on learning experiences that cultivate innovation and problem-solving skills.